National parks of Canada: Resource development

 When the Rocky Mountains Park Bill was proposed, it elicited various criticisms at the time, one being the implicit contradiction between the exploitation of resources within this national reservation.
 However, the overarching nineteenth century ideology that lumbering and mining would contribute to the usefulness of the reserve as opposed to depreciating the park overshadowed the concerns of resource exploitation.
 The natural resources within the parks were seen as being unlimited and therefore should be used as it was economically beneficial for the nation.

 By 1911, as Canadians became aware of the depletion occurring within America's natural resources, a debate focused on the extent of resource exploitation in Canada's national parks erupted.
 This debate began as early as 1906 at the Forestry Convention in Ottawa as it stimulated a new interest in conservation which spoke to the governmental, academic, and public level.
 Canada's national parks were no longer places of unlimited natural resources, but were now considered a place where resources needed to be conserved through regulation to ensure future and continued use.

 J.B.
 Harkin, the Parks Commissioner in 1911, advocated the complete eradication of coal and mineral extraction in the parks.
 However, Harkin's vision did not come to fruition until 1930 when the National Parks Act was established.
 Under this act, mineral exploration and development were banned and only limited use of timber was permitted within the parks.
 For Canada to continue its economic success through resource development, the boundaries of Canada's national parks were altered prior to the 1930 Act in order to exclude resource rich land from park areas.
 The exclusion of resource development in Canada's national parks marked a minor shift towards preservationist attitudes over Canada's parks as recreational use and development was still permitted.

 Human conflict

-The initial ideal of national parks was one of uninhabited wilderness.
-Creating this required the displacement of indigenous and non-indigenous residents who lived within intended park boundaries, and restrictions on the way these residents had previously used the land and resources within parks for subsistence.
+The initial ideal of national parks was to create uninhabited wilderness.
+Creating this required the displacement of Indigenous and non-Indigenous residents who lived within the intended park boundaries, and restrictions on how these residents had previously used the land and resources within parks for subsistence.